 Credendo GSR initiated in 2020 a specific financial investments program with external asset manager alongside its cash or cash equivalents.
 The financial result has a significant impact on the overall result of the Company.
+For 2023 we observed profit related to the increase of the value of the financial assets held by the Company.
 For 2022 we observe significant loss due to decrease of the value of the financial assets.
 Credendo GSR holds no investments in tradable securities or other financial instruments based on repackaged loans (i.e. securitisation).